rsyslog/rsyslog/source/impstats.rst

 statistics data into a (local) file.

 Note that loading this module has impact on rsyslog performance.
-Depending on settings, this impact may be noticable (for high-load environments).
+Depending on settings, this impact may be noticeable (for high-load environments).

 The rsyslog website has an updated overview of available `rsyslog